maduhu/Documentation/terminology.md

 # Terminolgy
-"The terminolgy documents the preferred terms and definitions for the Level One Project.
+These are the preferred terms and definitions for the Level One Project.

 ## Details
 | Term	|	Alternative and Related Terms	|	L1P Definition